dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

 - The requests to takes some time to finish.
 - #### Result:
 - Got the expected results after a total running duration of 20s and 718ms.

+### Test Details
+**Location**
+ Fitness Tracker API > Automated tests > 10.
+Simultaneous requests
+**Purpose**
+This test shows that the API can sustain performance and reliability under heavy load.
+**Other information**
+Did a functional test instead of a performance test due to it showing many errors,
+because there is a rate limit of 300.
+But for the sake of it running a performance test with 20 users for a minute would result in 4007 total request sent.

 #
-## 11. Verify that the API can recover gracefully from failures, such as database connection issues without compromising data integrity.
+## 11. Create an automated test that verifies the API can recover gracefully from failures, such as database connection issues or third-party service outages, without compromising data integrity.

 - #### Steps:
 1. Send a GET request to: http://localhost:3000/api/users?disconnect=true